damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 GitLab offers
  [support for environments](http://docs.gitlab.com/ee/ci/environments.html#environments),
- and all you need to do it to specify corresponding environment for each deployment *job*:
+ and all you need to do it to specify the corresponding environment for each deployment *job*:

 ```yaml
 variables: